What is low-code/no-code application development?

 - Manufacturing can use LCNC to model processes and drive the evolution of smart factories and digital manufacturing environments.
 LCNC also helps to unlock the potential of robotic process automation (RPA) and Internet of Things (IoT) networks.
 From processing raw materials to packaging and shipping finished goods, LCNC solutions help manufacturing operations run more smoothly and efficiently.

-- Accounting and finance teams can develop customized business applications that support a wide range of workflows and information management processes.
+- Accounting and finance teams can develop customised business applications that support a wide range of workflows and information management processes.
 For example, by defining workflows for tax filing, an accounting firm could design a portal to guide clients through the process of reporting expenses and income, presenting bank statements and other financial disclosures, and eliminating the glut of emails and printed documents.
 Similarly, a financial institution could map workflows by automating loan approvals, risk assessments, decision flows, and information management – saving time for both clients and financial advisors.

 - IT departments find that LCNC platforms can help them streamline complex processes and increase efficiency and agility.
-In addition, with more citizen developers, organizations can reduce IT bottlenecks and overwork.
+In addition, with more citizen developers, organisations can reduce IT bottlenecks and overwork.
 IT departments can still retain the ability to govern and implement LCNC initiatives, but they are significantly freed up from the repetitive and time-consuming code-writing tasks that are normally associated with that process.
 IT professionals are encouraged to see LCNC less as a threat and more as an agile work environment that gives them the space they need to build and develop at peak levels.
 In fact, the most robust software solutions support pro-code/low-code hybrids – an in-between process that requires IT programming skills as well as citizen developer work.
 According to recent estimates, IT professionals and business users collaborate in more than 60% of LCNC development projects.
 Harvard Business Review has also reported that one IT developer can support as many as 10 or more citizen developers, increasing overall agility and productivity.

 Top 8 benefits of low-code/no-code platforms